Detective Fiction Has Nothing on This Victorian-Science Murder Mystery

 The confession divided public opinion: While some took Constance’s words at face value, others believed she had been manipulated by Wagner, or was protecting the real culprit.
 Constance maintained her guilt, however, and on July 21, 1865, after a 20-minute trial, she was convicted and sentenced to death—a fate later commuted to 20 years in prison.

-During Constance’s first year of incarceration, her brother William turned 21 and moved to London with his two eldest stepsisters.
+During Constance’s first year of incarceration, her brother William turned 21 and moved to London with his two eldest sisters.
 With the help of his mother’s family, he began taking evening classes, apparently preparing for a career in the civil service.
 William was far more interested in flowers and insects than bureaucracy, however, and whenever he could he attended the public lectures offered by the era’s leading naturalists.

 During the years that the Kent family was undergoing its private and public horrors, the scientific world had been upended.
 Darwin’s theory of evolution by natural selection, described in his 1859 book, On the Origin of Species, had challenged the long-standing assumptions that species were static entities and that the human species was set apart, superior to all the others.
 (Late in life, Constance would recall that she read the book shortly after its publication and shocked her family by endorsing its theory.)

 When William arrived in London, Darwin’s work was still enormously controversial, but it had benefited from influential champions such as the zoologist T. H. Huxley, remembered as “Darwin’s bulldog” for his fierce defense of evolution.
 Huxley was known for his compelling lectures, and William later wrote that they were “the starting point” for his own life in science.
 For William, science might have also represented a chance to break with his past, for around this time he began to use the hyphenated surname Saville-Kent.
-Saville, which was his own middle name as well as the name of his late stepbrother, was also the family name of his paternal grandmother; he used it for the rest of his life.
+Saville, which was his own middle name as well as the name of his late half-brother, was also the family name of his paternal grandmother; he used it for the rest of his life.

 Despite the immense public interest in natural history at the time, the study of other species was not yet an established profession, and its practitioners tended to be independently wealthy.
 Huxley, the son of a schoolteacher, had hammered together a career with his wits and forceful charm, and most of his protégés, including Saville-Kent, were expected to do the same.